pytorch/torchtune/docs/source/tutorials/memory_optimisations.rst

 --------------------------

 In addition to reducing model precision during training, we can also reduce precision in our optimzer state.
-All of our fine-tuning recipes support lower-sprecision optimizers from the `bitsandbytes <https://huggingface.co/docs/bitsandbytes/main/en/index>`_ library - a good place to start might be the ``Adam8bit`` and ``PagedAdamW`` optimizers, which we've tested our recipes with.
+All of our fine-tuning recipes support lower-precision optimizers from the `bitsandbytes <https://huggingface.co/docs/bitsandbytes/main/en/index>`_ library - a good place to start might be the ``Adam8bit`` and ``PagedAdamW`` optimizers, which we've tested our recipes with.

 To use this in your recipes, make sure you have installed bitsandbytes (``pip install bitsandbytes``).
 Then, enable